Buying Eyeglasses in Germany

 Step 1 – Get Your Eyes Tested by the Right Person

-Private health insurance works differently.
-Some private policies cover eye exams at both ophthalmologists and opticians, others only at ophthalmologists, and a small number do not cover eye exams at all.
-Read your policy documents or call your insurer before booking anything.
-It takes ten minutes and can save you real money.
+Private health insurance operates differently.
+Some policies cover exams at both ophthalmologists and opticians, others only at ophthalmologists, and a small number exclude routine eye exams entirely.
+Call your insurer before booking.
+It takes ten minutes and the answer will be unambiguous.

-Beyond the money question, an ophthalmologist is simply the better clinical choice.
-An optician measures your visual acuity and gives you a correction value.
-An ophthalmologist does all of that but also examines the health of your eye.
-Conditions like glaucoma, early diabetic retinopathy, or macular degeneration can be caught during a routine ophthalmologist exam.
-These are not things you want to miss.
-Book through your Krankenkasse’s online portal or call the practice directly.
-Waiting times in larger cities can be three to six weeks, so plan ahead.
+The clinical case for choosing an ophthalmologist is just as strong as the financial one.
+An optician measures your visual acuity and produces a correction value.
+An ophthalmologist does all of that and also examines the structural health of your eye, checking for conditions like glaucoma, early diabetic retinopathy, or macular degeneration.
+These are not rare edge cases.
+Waiting times at ophthalmologist practices in larger German cities typically run three to six weeks, so book earlier than you think you need to.

-Once your appointment is done, you will receive a Brillenpass or Sehstärkenausweis, a document listing your vision correction values for both eyes.
-Hold onto this.
-You will need it at any optical retailer, and it is valid for use at multiple stores.
-You are not obligated to buy your glasses from the ophthalmologist’s affiliated optician, regardless of what anyone implies.
+After your exam, you will receive a Brillenpass or Sehstärkenausweis, a document recording your correction values for both eyes.
+This prescription belongs to you.
+You can take it to any optical retailer in Germany, and you are under no obligation to buy from the practice or its affiliated optician, regardless of what anyone implies.

 Step 2 – Understand Your Insurance Coverage Before You Buy